-Which is why we recently expanded out sights beyond Netflix and HBO Go's offerings to scroll through Hulu's library of films in the genre.
-Spanning a behind-the-scenes look at the journalists behind one of the most respected newspapers in the country to an inspirational story of ballroom dancing breaking down racial prejudices, the best documentaries on Hulu altered how we view the world—and we think they'll have a similar effect for you too.
-So without further ado, here are 10 thought-provoking documentaries to steam stat.
+That's why we recently expanded our sights beyond Netflix and HBO Go's offerings to scroll through Hulu's library of films in the genre.
+Spanning a behind-the-scenes look at the journalists behind one of the most respected newspapers in the country to an inspirational story of a high school step team, the best documentaries on Hulu altered how we view the world—and we think they'll have a similar effect for you, too.

 Director Brett Morgan's lauded documentary presents Jane Goodall's groundbreaking chimpanzee research in a whole new light.
 Featuring never-before-seen footage from National Geographic's archive, Jane chronicles the scientist's determination to break into the male-dominated field, her relationship with her cameraman and husband, and the bonds she made with the primates she studied.

 In Page One, director Andrew Rossi chronicles a year in the life of The New York Times, focusing on the evolution of the iconic print newspaper in an increasingly digital world.
-Released in 2011, this documentary gives viewers a glimpse into how some of the world's most distinguished reporters analyze and report on complex truths.
+This documentary gives viewers a glimpse into how some of the world's most distinguished reporters analyze and report on complex truths.

 Following a high school step team, Step delves into the lives of a group of young women chasing their dreams—to win a championship and be accepted into college.
 If you need another reason to add this inspirational documentary to your watch list, know that Michelle Obama is a fan.